raphael-proust/OGL-SRD5/pages/06.classes/default.md

 ### Countercharm

 At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
 As an action, you can start a performance that lasts until the end of your next turn.
-During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
+During that time, you and any friendly creatures within 9m of you have advantage on saving throws against being frightened or charmed.
 A creature must be able to hear you to gain this benefit.
 The performance ends early if you are incapacitated or silenced or if you voluntarily end it (no action required).

 ### Magical Secrets